StephanNaro/wampAide/README.md

 - The NAME of a config file must always be supplied with `-c NAME`.
     - See [sample.ini](sample.ini) for sample config file.
 - Only one other parameter is so far implemented: `-l COUNT`, which sets the limit, ie the number of logs.
-- The full command line is 'wampAide -c NAME -l COUNT`.
+- The full command line is `wampAide -c NAME -l COUNT`.
     - eg `wampAide -c sample.ini -l 35`.

 ## Testing